Bone & Joint Care

 - Although rare, fat embolism syndrome (FES) should be considered if shortness of breath or neurological symptoms develop after falls, fractures, or other trauma.

-People who have Duchenne often have weak bones.
+People who have Duchenne often have small and weak bones.
 Steroids (corticosteroids) also affect bone health.
 Steroids decrease the bone mineral density, causing them to become thinner and weaker.
 This is known as osteoporosis.
 There are a few topics to be aware of regarding bone health and Duchenne.